ConduitIO/conduit/docs/test-cases/pipeline-recovery.md

 ---

-## Test Case 07: Conduit exits with --pipelines.exit-on-error=true and a pipeline failing after recovery
+## Test Case 07: Conduit exits with --pipelines.exit-on-degraded=true and a pipeline failing after recovery

 **Priority** (low/medium/high):

-**Description**:
+**Description**: Given a Conduit instance with `--pipelines.exit-on-degraded=true`, and a pipeline that's failing after the maximum number of retries configured, Conduit should shut down gracefully.

 **Automated** (yes/no)